Package insert / product label

-Nursing Mothers: A small amount of radioactivity has been found in the milk of lactating rats after administration of radiolabeled Acarbose.
+A small amount of radioactivity has been found in the milk of lactating rats after administration of radiolabeled acarbose.
 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, Acarbose Tablets should not be administered to a nursing woman.
+Because many drugs are excreted in human milk, acarbose tablets should not be administered to a nursing woman.

-Pediatric Use: Safety and effectiveness of Acarbose Tablets in pediatric patients have not been established.
+Safety and effectiveness of acarbose tablets in pediatric patients have not been established.

-Of the total number of subjects in clinical studies of Acarbose Tablets in the United States, 27% were 65 and over, while 4% were 75 and over.
+Of the total number of subjects in clinical studies of acarbose tablets in the United States, 27% were 65 and over, while 4% were 75 and over.
 No overall differences in safety and effectiveness were observed between these subjects and younger subjects.
-The mean steady-state area under the curve (AUC) and maximum concentrations of Acarbose were approximately 1.5 times higher in elderly compared to young volunteers; however, these differences were not statistically significant.
+The mean steady-state area under the curve (AUC) and maximum concentrations of acarbose were approximately 1.5 times higher in elderly compared to young volunteers; however, these differences were not statistically significant.

 If the prescribed diet is not observed, the intestinal side effects may be intensified.
 If strongly distressing symptoms develop in spite of adherence to the diabetic diet prescribed, the doctor must be consulted and the dose temporarily or permanently reduced.

-Additional adverse events reported from worldwide postmarketing experience include fulminant hepatitis with fatal outcome, hypersensitive skin reactions (for example, rash, erythema, exanthema and urticaria), edema, ileus/subileus, jaundice and/or hepatitis and associated liver damage, thrombocytopenia, and pneumatosis cystoides intestinalis (See PRECAUTIONS).
+Additional adverse events reported from worldwide postmarketing experience include fulminant hepatitis with fatal outcome, hypersensitive skin reactions (e.g. rash, erythema, exanthema and urticaria), edema, ileus/subileus, jaundice and/or hepatitis and associated liver damage, thrombocytopenia, and pneumatosis cystoids intestinalis (see PRECAUTIONS.)

-Unlike sulfonylureas or insulin, an overdose of Acarbose Tablets will not result in hypoglycemia.
+Unlike sulfonylureas or insulin, an overdose of acarbose tablets will not result in hypoglycemia.
 An overdose may result in transient increases in flatulence, diarrhea, and abdominal discomfort which shortly subside.
-In cases of overdosage the patient should not be given drinks or meals containing carbohydrates (polysaccharides, oligosaccharides and disaccharides) for the next 4-6 hours.
+In cases of overdosage the patient should not be given drinks or meals containing carbohydrates (polysaccharides, oligosaccharides and disaccharides) for the next 4 to 6 hours.